Text-Driven Weakly Supervised OCT Lesion Segmentation with Structural Guidance: Introduction

-In addition to textual information, structural details within OCT images provide reliable guidance for precise lesion localization, drawing inspiration from how doctors assess the positional relationship between objects and retinal layers.
-Lesions often align with specific layers, making their positional patterns crucial for distinguishing true lesions from shadows or artifacts and for identifying different lesion types.
-To complement our text-driven strategies, we incorporate structural features, including weak anomalous signals that typically appear in specific positions within certain retinal layers, into the WSSS framework as shown in~\cref{fig:teaser} (c).
-To effectively use this structural information, we introduce cross-attention modules that enable the sharing of structural features across the network while integrating the semantic context from textual insights, thereby improving the model’s accuracy in weakly supervised segmentation.~\cref{fig:teaser} (d) illustrates an example where our proposed method demonstrates better performance (green box).
+\myparagraph{Structural guidance.} In addition to text-driven guidance, structural details (i.e., retinal layers) within OCT images provide reliable guidance for lesion localization, drawing inspiration from how doctors assess the positional relationship between objects and retinal layers.
+Lesions typically align with specific retinal layers, making their positional patterns crucial for distinguishing true lesions from shadows or artifacts.
+To complement our text-driven strategies, we incorporate structural features into the WSSS framework, leveraging anomalous signals that consistently appear at specific retinal layer positions (\cref{fig:teaser_2} (c)).
+We introduce cross-attention modules to effectively share structural features across the network and integrate semantic context from textual insights, enhancing weakly supervised segmentation accuracy.

-In summary, our main contributions are as follows: \begin{itemize} \item We introduce a novel method for multi-label WSSS of OCT images, incorporating structural features and text-driven strategies for enhanced spatial and contextual supervision. \item We incorporate structural information to direct the model's learning towards the specific retinal layer positions associated with lesion occurrence, thereby enhancing the precision of lesion segmentation. \item To further enrich the learnable weak features, we design two complementary text-driven strategies that leverage large foundation models.
-The first strategy, Label-Informed Textual Guidance, employs the CLIP model to incorporate semantic labels for robust lesion representations.
-The second strategy, Synthetic Descriptive Integration, adapts pretrained captioning models from natural image datasets to generate consistent text descriptions that offer additional guidance. \item Following the literature, we conduct comprehensive experiments on three OCT datasets, demonstrating that our approach outperforms current state-of-the-art methods for WSSS using only image-level labels. \end{itemize}
+In summary, our proposed method captures valuable signals beyond image labels and transforms them into meaningful representations.
+Our main contributions are: (1) We introduce two complementary text-driven strategies to strengthen the model: label-derived descriptions encoding local semantics and domain-agnostic synthetic descriptions for robust lesion representation, which are consistent but medically unrelated texts generated by pretrained natural image captioning models.
+(2) We incorporate structural information to guide learning toward retinal layer positions associated with lesion occurrence, improving segmentation precision.
+(3) The proposed multi-label WSSS method enriches spatial and contextual guidance for OCT segmentation.
+To our knowledge, this is the first work to adopt VLMs for WSSS on OCT lesions.
+Comprehensive experiments on three OCT datasets show that our approach outperforms state-of-the-art image-level WSSS approaches.